Linuxfabrik/monitoring-plugins/check-plugins/mysql-table-indexes/README.md

 * Single `LEFT JOIN` query against `information_schema.tables` and `information_schema.statistics` to find base tables with zero entries in `statistics` (no index at all).
 Replaces the previous O(schemas * tables) per-table query storm
 * Single `NOT EXISTS` query against `information_schema.statistics` filtered on `INDEX_NAME = 'PRIMARY'` to find InnoDB base tables without a user-defined `PRIMARY KEY`
 * `count(*)` against `information_schema.tables` for the total base-table count emitted as perfdata
-* Logic for the "no indexes" check taken from [MySQLTuner](https://github.com/major/MySQLTuner-perl):mysql_tables() and verified in sync with MySQLTuner v2.8.41.
+* Logic for the "no indexes" check taken from [MySQLTuner](https://github.com/major/MySQLTuner-perl):mysql_tables() and verified in sync with MySQLTuner.
 The InnoDB-without-`PRIMARY KEY` check is a Linuxfabrik addition

 ## Fact Sheet